 Is there anything I can do to help?

 Yes!
 When asked what actions we as students can take to combat discrimination, Yiting suggests checking our privilege.
-Given the availability of information online, she feels “it is important that we optimise these resources and make it a point to keep educating ourselves of our privilege and how to use it for good through allyship, [for instance by] donating, fund-raising, and having difficult conversations”.
+Given the availability of information online, they feel that “it is important that we optimise these resources and make it a point to keep educating ourselves of our privilege and how to use it for good through allyship, [for instance by] donating, fund-raising, and having difficult conversations”.

-Furthermore, she recommends making use of the wide array of resources available at our fingertips, including documentaries and podcasts on Netflix and Spotify.
-Engaging in conversations with people of different backgrounds is another possible step, but she stresses the importance of making sure it is something they are comfortable with and willing to engage in.
-She also proposes a revision of the CCE curriculum to help schools address such issues more directly.
+Furthermore, they recommend making use of the wide array of resources available at our fingertips, including documentaries and podcasts on Netflix and Spotify.
+Engaging in conversations with people of different backgrounds is another possible step, but they stress the importance of making sure it is something they are comfortable with and willing to engage in.
+They also propose a revision of the CCE curriculum to help schools address such issues more directly.

 Last but not least, there are several petitions you can sign, and various black-owned businesses you can help to publicise.
 Please refer to the links below for more details.